ngs-lang/ngs/doc/ngslang.1.md

 NGS is a "strongly typed" language: values are not implicitly converted to unrelated types.
 This makes the language more verbose in some cases but helps catch certain type of bugs earlier.

 	echo(1+"2")
 	# ...
-Exception of type MethodNotFound occured ...
+Exception of type MethodNotFound occurred ...
 	# That means that NGS has no method that "knows" how to add an Int and an Str

 	echo(1+Int("2"))